• Skip to primary navigation

-Defrosting scallops correctly is important for preserving their flavor and texture.
+Defrosting scallops from the freezer correctly is essential for preserving their taste – flavor and texture.
 There are numerous ways to thaw frozen scallops.

 Thawing Scallops in the Refrigerator

-Thawing scallops in the refrigerator is the best way to defrost them, though this method takes longer than other methods.
-When scallops are left in the refrigerator, they thaw gradually and have a low chance of spoilage.
+Thawing scallops in the refrigerator is the safest way to defrost them, though this method takes longer than other methods.
+When scallops are left in the fridge, they thaw gradually and have a low chance of spoilage.

 Thawing scallops in the refrigerator takes at least 12 hours, and the only equipment needed is a bowl and some plastic wrap.